 Hyde: I mean, it's football.
 That's what happens, it's either win or lose.

-Mr. Hyde knows the truth about football, something obvious that people often forget; that football is a game we play for fun.
-Losses happen, and though any team would prefer winning or losing, some kinds of losses don't feel so bad.
+Mr. Hyde knows the truth about football, something obvious that people often forget: football is a game we play for fun.
+Losses happen, and though any team would prefer winning to losing, some kinds of losses don't feel so bad.

 The Big Ten Championship Game illustrates what it means to lose to an opponent one respects.
-Maybe Buckeye fans are nostalgic for Tresselball, which Michigan State plays with as panache as possible for something designed to be dull.
-Maybe it's relief that another Big Ten program is is ready to bear some responsibility for the conference's fortunes.
+Maybe Buckeye fans are nostalgic for Tresselball, which Michigan State plays with as much panache as possible for an intentionally dull system.
+Maybe it's relief that another Big Ten program is ready to bear some responsibility for the conference's fortunes.

 It could be happiness for Mark Dantonio, who has affection for Ohio, or for Spartan fans who after seeing their team passed over again and again deserve this.
 Per Dantonio: